quchunguang/trygo/README.md

 * testlib.go - Small demos about golang standard packages.

-* tools/simtool - Simulate some tools of unix/linux
+* simtool - Simulate some tools of unix/linux

-* tools/eventframework - A simple event callback framework by golang.
+* eventframework - A simple event callback framework by golang.

-* tools/cat - A demo impletements the unix-like `cat` command.
+* cat - A demo impletements the unix-like `cat` command.

-* standalone/... - Standalone demos.
+* demos/.../ - Standalone demos.

 Install
 -------